John Fulton Folinsbee: Critical reception and honors

 Folinsbee's work has been described as the "rural counterpart" to the Ashcan School.
 Critic Robert E. Baum (son of artist Walter Emerson Baum) saw in him "the power, frankness, and story-telling quality of a George Bellows or a Winslow Homer.
 This man sees the rhythm of beauty coupled with a color harmony in many workaday nooks that may seem ugly to the average passerby."
 In Modern American Painting (1940), Peyton Boswell, Jr. placed him among the "Lyricists"—"the moody ones, dreamers and mystics," who "work sometimes in pattern, but more often in terms of light, shadow and chiaroscuro.
 They use color and form for emotional rather than aesthetic reasons."

-Folinsbee was elected an associate member of the National Academy of Design in 1919, and a full academician in 1928.
+Folinsbee was elected an Associate of the National Academy of Design in 1919, and a full Academician in 1928.
 He was elected a member of the Salmagundi Club in 1913, a life member of the National Arts Club in 1922, and a member of the Century Association in 1937.
 He was inducted into the American Academy of Arts and Letters in 1953.

-Folinsbee was represented by Ferargil Gallery in New York City for most of his career, and his paintings were exhibited across the country and in several international exhibitions.
+Folinsbee was represented by Ferargil Gallery in New York City for most of his career.
+His paintings were included in touring exhibitions across the United States, and in several international exhibitions.
 He won nearly every award given by the National Academy of Design, receiving some of them multiple times.
-(Note: NAD awarded Folinsbee the 3rd Hallgarten Prize in 1916 (for Winter Quiet), the 2nd Hallgarten Prize in 1917 (for Canal in Winter), and the 1st Hallgarten Prize in 1923 (for By the Upper Lock); the Carnegie Prize in 1921 (for Jersey Waterfront); the Murphy Prize in 1921 (for High River) and in 1926 (for Bourré); the Altman Prize in 1936 (for Windy Bush Lock), in 1941 (for Hunterdon County) and in 1950 (for Night); the Anonymous Prize in 1949 (for River Wall); and the Palmer Prize in 1952 (for Off Seguin).)
+(Note: NAD awarded Folinsbee the 3rd Hallgarten Prize in 1916 (for Winter Quiet), the 2nd Hallgarten Prize in 1917 (for Canal in Winter), and the 1st Hallgarten Prize in 1923 (for By the Upper Lock); the Carnegie Prize in 1921 (for Jersey Waterfront); the Murphy Prize in 1921 (for High River) and again in 1926 (for Bourré); the Altman Prize in 1936 (for Windy Bush Lock), again in 1941 (for Hunterdon County), and for a third time in 1950 (for Night); the Anonymous Prize in 1949 (for River Wall); and the Palmer Prize in 1952 (for Off Seguin).)
 He exhibited at the Pennsylvania Academy of the Fine Arts most years from 1915 to 1952, and was awarded the 1931 Jessie Sesnan Medal (for Canal and River).
-He also won awards from the Connecticut Academy of Fine Arts, the Rhode Island School of Design, the Corcoran Gallery of Art, the Salmagundi Club, and other arts organizations, including a bronze medal at the 1926 Sesquicentennial Exposition in Philadelphia (for Outskirts of Trenton).
+He also won awards from the Connecticut Academy of Fine Arts, the Rhode Island School of Design, the Corcoran Gallery of Art, the Salmagundi Club, and other arts organizations.
+He was awarded a bronze medal at the 1926 Sesquicentennial Exposition in Philadelphia (for Outskirts of Trenton).